polterguy/phosphorusfive/plugins/p5.data/README.md

 "tables" (2 dimensional matrixes with "rows" and "columns") - p5.data is based upon tree-structures, graph objects, or "nodes".
 In such a regard, the p5.data database, consists of "3 dimensions", where traditional databases rarely have more than "2 dimensions".

-## Inserting data [insert-data]
+## Inserting data [p5.data.insert]

 To insert items into your database, you can use for instance a piece of lambda, such as shown below.

 ```
-insert-data
+p5.data.insert
   foo.my-object
     name:John Doe
     address:Foobar Rd.
 64
 ```

 The above code will insert a new item into your database, and automatically assign a new unique ID (Guid) to it, which uniquely identifies it within your database.
-The ID for your item, is returned as the value of the item you insert, after invocation of *[insert-data]*.
+The ID for your item, is returned as the value of the item you insert, after invocation of *[p5.data.insert]*.

 To select the item you inserted, you can use for instance the following code.

 ```
-select-data:x:/*/*/foo.my-object
+p5.data.select:x:/*/*/foo.my-object
 ```

-After you evaluate the above *[select-data]* lambda, assuming you previously evaluated the above *[insert-data]* to insert the item, you will end up with the following result.
+After you evaluate the above *[p5.data.select]* lambda, assuming you previously evaluated the above *[p5.data.insert]* to insert the item, you will end up with the following result.

 ```
-select-data
+p5.data.select
   foo.my-object:guid:9a44df94-549c-49ba-b8a1-3f6d62a9c835
     name:John Doe
     address:Foobar Rd.
 64